stuartduncan416/ARRRBot/README.md

 `pip install pandas` (which should already be installed)\
 `pip install openai`
 2. Add your OpenAI key to [genericEmbedding.py](https://github.com/stuartduncan416/chatbot/blob/main/prepScripts/genericEmbedding.py)
-3. Run the script specifying the CSV file you created with the article data script\
+3. Run the script specifying the CSV file you created with the article data script as an input file\
 `python genericEmbedding.py -i yourArticles.csv`

-If run successfully two pickle files should be saved in the directory you ran the script from: yourArticles.pkl and embeddings_yourArticles.pkl
+If run successfully, two pickle files should be saved in the directory you ran the script from: yourArticles.pkl and embeddings_yourArticles.pkl

 ### Flask Application Setup